gjcooper/VAULT/01_articles/shimomura2025effect.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Shimomura, Kanji; Morita, Kenji"
+author: Shimomura, Kanji; Morita, Kenji
-title: "The Effect of Reward Magnitude on Different Types of Exploration in Human Reinforcement Learning"
+title: The Effect of Reward Magnitude on Different Types of Exploration in Human Reinforcement Learning
-publication: "Computational Brain & Behavior"
+publication: Computational Brain & Behavior
 date: 2025-03-01
 citekey: shimomura2025effect
 aliases:
-    - "The Effect of Reward Magnitude on Different Types of Exploration in Human Reinforcement Learning"
+  - The Effect of Reward Magnitude on Different Types of Exploration in Human Reinforcement Learning
 ---

 # The Effect of Reward Magnitude on Different Types of Exploration in Human Reinforcement Learning